 Advice Direct: 0808 800 9060

 The Drop-In Soup group which happens every Thursday from 12.00 pm to 2.30 pm at Meadowpark school is suspended for the next 12 weeks.
 For further updates, please go to their Facebook page – www.facebook.com/HaddPeerProject

 Lothian Autistic Society

 All groups have been suspended.
 Please get in touch if you have any queries.

 Lothian Centre for Inclusive Living (LCiL)

-Lothian Centre for Inclusive Living (LCiL) has cancelled all of its groups between now and at least the end of May – potentially June.
-The team are in the process of trying to be able to host these groups via Zoom – if you are interested in taking part in these groups, please email firstname.lastname@example.org
+Lothian Centre for Inclusive Living (LCiL) is running groups via Zoom – if you are interested in taking part in these groups, please email email@example.com

 Lothian and Edinburgh Abstinence Programme (LEAP)